-Engineering and Computer Science Majors: Three 200 level or above biology courses and/or PHY 200.
-Third and fourth year students entering the Minor may opt to take an additional 200 level or above course instead of BNG 240.
-Students will normally complete a two term senior research project on a bioengineering topic.
+Engineering and Computer Science Majors: Three courses from the following: 200 level or above biology or bioengineering courses and/or PHY-200 or PHY-210.
+Third and fourth year students entering the Minor may opt to take an additional 200 level or above course instead of BNG-240.

-Biological Sciences Majors: Three 200 level or above engineering (BNG, MER, ECE, CSC) courses and/or PHY 200.
-Third and fourth year students entering the Minor may opt to take an additional 200 level or above course instead of ESC 100.
-Students will normally complete a two term senior research project on a bioengineering topic.
+Biological Sciences Majors: Three courses from the following: 200 level or above engineering (BNG, MER, ECE, CSC) courses and/or PHY-200 or PHY-210.
+Third and fourth year students entering the Minor may opt to take an additional 200 level or above course instead of ESC-100.

-Other Majors: Three 200 level or above courses in biology, engineering and/or PHY 200.
+Other Majors: Three 200 level or above courses in biology, engineering and/or PHY-200 or PHY-210 with approval by the Program Directors.